Are you wondering what are the BEST Mexican restaurants at Epcot?

 They also have small huts which they seem to have plucked straight out of a Mexican village.
 The surrounding foliage only enhances the rural look.
 Oh, and they also have this lamps-slash-fruit thing hanging on trees which sets the scene perfectly at night.

 Overall, there is nothing to complain about except maybe the lack of seating.
-But they do have bar-top standing tables built into the fence for you to put your drinks on.
+But they do have bar-top standing tables on the side of the Mexico Pavilion pyramid for you to put your drinks on.

 And now for the food.
 I excepted the tortilla chips with an array of sauces again.
 But surprisingly, they also serve tacos, empanadas and of course, the ever-present tortilla chips.

-If I wasn’t a tequila girl through and through, I would have picked Choze de Margarita over La Cava del Tequila simply for the food.
+If I wasn’t a tequila girl through and through, I would have picked Choza de Margarita over La Cava del Tequila simply for the food.

 I will have to make my own seating arrangements though.